 9. Chiles and Peppers – low sodium fare does not have to taste bland, if you crave highly seasoned food there’s no better way to get that punch than with chiles and peppers, whether you like them mild or packing some heat, add them freely.

-I hope these 10 tips for readily-available, natural salt substitutions will inspire you to reprogram your taste buds and begin cooking with more flavor and less salt and to pay closer attention to the foods you are consuming.
+I hope these 10 tips for readily-available, natural salt substitutes will inspire you to reprogram your taste buds and begin cooking with more flavor and less salt and pay closer attention to the foods you are consuming.
 If you have any questions about the recipes or methods, please leave a comment and I’ll be glad to help.